 Heirloom furniture fashioned from dark timber, brass and leather, bespeak traditional refinement whilst idiosyncratic oddities, such as kitsch beaded mirrors, introduce a lighthearted randomness that is unusual in luxury hotels and therefore incredibly endearing.
 This is felt further when we learn that all the materials, furnishings and artwork have been sourced locally, giving the rooms an added sense of authenticity and homeliness.

 Natural leather and linen abound whilst beveled mirror reflect the sparkle of crystal and sunshine dancing through the room.
 Drapery is soft and calming in tone, locally embroidered with a flower motif to bring a biophilic element to the design.
 New oak flooring has even been introduced into some suites, scattered with rugs crafted by resident carpet weavers.

-All in all, the refurbishment has created a welcoming and sustainable environment that is true to its Capetonian spirit and timeless in appeal.
+All in all, the refurbishment of the guestrooms at Belmond Mount Nelson Hotel has created a welcoming and sustainable environment that is true to its Capetonian spirit and timeless in appeal.
 Just as importantly for such a legendary property, the soul of “Nellie” remains in tact.
 The redesigned rooms are still comfortably residential in feel, drawing on local influences and remaining embedded in the Cape’s vibrant design heritage.
 For the many loyal guests who return year-after-year, the ambience of their room will be reassuringly familiar while there will be much to discover that is new and enchanting.